lelandg/Raspberry-Pi-Security-Camera/README.md

 # Raspberry-Pi-Security-Camera
 ![JamPi Logo](jampi.png)

-**Copyright**

 Copyright (C) 2016 Leland Green...
 All rights reserved.
 Released under MIT license so you can use for any purpose.
 See License.md for the licensing text.

+(
+**Definitions**

+* **Significant changes** : Anything that makes the project commercial; non--open-source; or changes the core functionality of the project (i.e., it is no longer a security camera or video doorbell

-(The graphic and "JamPi" name must be removed for any commercial, or non-open-source projects.
-You are free to use those in a non-commercial setting, only.
-For commercial purposes, you must remove them and state that your project was derived from the JamPi.
-Since the graphic is currently not used, just don't use the name JamPi and we'll be OK.
-Simple... especially since that's only used in the initialization log message.
-You are allowed to leave that in, until you change the code, when you must rename it.
+If you makek **significant changes** I require only two changes: **the graphic** and **JamPi** name must be removed.
+You are free to use those (name and graphic) in a **non-commercial** , **or educational** setting, *only*.
+For a project with significant changes, you must remove them and state that your project was derived from the JamPi in the comments of the source code.
+Since the graphic is currently not used simply delete it, and just do not use the name **JamPi** and we'll be OK. **Simply search/replace in the file security_camera.py for "JamPi" and replace it with your product name** ; simple... especially since that's only used in the initialization log message.
+You are allowed to leave that in, until you make **significant changes** , when you must rename it.
 Fair?
 Thank you for your cooperation.)

-See "Installation" below if you want to jump right in!
+See *Installation* below if you want to jump right in!

 **Features**

+* This is an active project!
+New features are planned (no matter *when* you read this! :D ).
+So I hope you'll check back once-in-a-while, or follow me on Google+ or Facebook.
+(Everything I do is 100% visible to the public.)
 * Works with a Raspberry Pi camera module (AKA "RaspiCam") *OR* a USB webcam!
 Preferably one that has hardware H2.64 compression.
 * Motion detector (PIR/ePIR sensor) triggered events.
 When motion is detected:
   * Send a chat message to a list of SIP addresses.
 This is only done every X seconds.
 (Configurable; Default=1 minute)